jer-martin/obsidian/OS/P1/P1 unstructured notes.md

 **MAKE SURE TO CHECK DMESG FOR PRINTK OUTPUTS**

 # Library stuff
-seems to me like you can make your library anywhere, so i made a p1 folder in /home and began writing the lib in source.c
+make a p1 folder in home if you havent already and unzip the tar given with the assignment

-you also need to make a header file with function defintions, i did this under source.h in the same folder
+	mkdir process_log

+write the library in process_log.c and the definitions in process_log.h. compile the library with these commands

+	gcc -c process_log.c -o process_log.o
+	ar rcs libprocess_log.a process_log.o

+do *NOT* use coderunner's implementation of 'run code', as you need to follow this compilation

+	gcc getlevel.c -L/home/reptilian/p1/process_log -lprocess_log -o getlevel

+(this is an example for the getlevel test file)